RCP: A Low-overhead Reversible Coherence Protocol: Hardware Structure

 The additional hardware structure associated with each $SB_{L2}[i,*]$ is a {\em counting bloom filter ($CBF_i$})~\cite{fan2000summary}, which approximately records the address set of cache lines that present in each $SB_{L2}[i,*]$.
-In CBF, addresses can be both inserted and removed, thus maintaining a dynamic changing set. \red{Using bloom filters,} the membership check can be done very fast, it can generate false positives but never false negatives.
-The usage of CBFs in L2's specBufs is that, after each speculative load from core(i) is recorded in the corresponding $SB_{L2}[i,*]$, \projectname requires to get a counter, {\em spec core}, which indicates the current total number of speculative loads to this line.
+In CBF, addresses can be both inserted and removed, thus maintaining a dynamic address set.
+Using bloom filters, the membership check can be done very fast, it can generate false positives but never false negatives.
+The CBFs in L2's specBufs are used to maintain spec core information.
 Since all speculative loads are recorded in specBuf of L2, this can be obtained by checking all $SB_{L2}[j,*]$, where $j \neq i$.
-However, such operations are expensive.
-The $CBF$s associated with each $SB_{L2}[j,*]$ can be used as the filter to avoid most of the search: we first perform membership check of the line address with all $CBF_j$ ($j \neq i$), search is only performed on those having positive outcomes.
+The $CBF$s associated with each $SB_{L2}[j,*]$ can reduce the overheads by first performing membership check of the line address with all $CBF_j$ ($j \neq i$), and only performing search if the outcome is positive.
 To prevent timing side-channels, we make the time to check the CBFs constant.